 If your boat is only kept in the water for part of the year, your insurer will likely need to know the address it is kept at and the means of storage the rest of the time.

 When you apply, you will be asked several questions about your boat.
 This is so the insurer can get an accurate picture of your boat’s condition, what you will be using it for, and how secure it is when you’re not sailing in it.
 They will ask you:

-You will also be asked to confirm how much your boat costs, including any trailers, life rafts and boat equipment like life jackets and buoyancy aids you also want to cover.
+You will also be asked to confirm how much your boat is worth, including any trailers, life rafts and equipment like life jackets and buoyancy aids you also want to cover under a policy.